Expert advice about how to sort through the various types of roofing to choose the best one for your home.

 Fire Ratings of Roofing

 The fire resistance of roofing materials and the sheathing beneath them is rated by the Underwriter’s Laboratories (UL).
 Ratings run from Class A to Class C, and some materials—such as untreated wood shingles—don’t qualify for a rating.
 A Class A rating indicates that the roofing material is most effective against severe exposure to fire.
-A Class B roof won’t catch fire under moderate exposure.
+Class B roofing won’t catch fire under moderate exposure.
 A Class C roof can only handle minor exposure to fire.
 Unrated materials should not be used where fire is an environmental hazard.

 Here’s a quick look at common roofing materials.
 For more detail, go to the articles mentioned in each description.
 Please note that prices and weights are given “per square,” meaning 100 square feet.
 Note that the materials shown here are for sloped roofs.
 For information on flat-roof materials, see Built-Up (Flat) Roofing.